UnAnPH/streamlitTutorial-eng/guide.md

 SELECT lastName,firstName FROM employees WHERE jobTitle='VP Sales'
 ```
 2. Customize markdown
 3. Retrieve information about the distribution of employees in different roles.
-SQL: ```SELECT COUNT(*) as 'customersNumber',country FROM customers GROUP by country order by `customersNumber` DESC;```
+SQL: ```SELECT jobTitle, COUNT(*) as numEmployees FROM employees GROUP by jobTitle order by numEmployees DESC;```

 4. Generate the dataframe and plot the result:
 ```